maurice-daly/DriverAutomationTool/README.md

 							Updated link within the tool to GitHub as Technet is being retired Updated custom package creation to include Windows 10 1909

-If you would like to donate to the development of this tool, then please use the sponsor link.